christianalfoni/reactx/docs/06_data_fetching.md

 # Data Fetching

 Data is also state.
-The difference between data and regular state is that we need to asynchronously fetch the initial state and making changes to that state needs to be synced with the server, called mutations.
+The difference between data and regular state is that we need to asynchronously fetch the initial state and making changes to that state needs to be synced with the server, often reffered to as server mutations.
 There are primarily three different strategies to manage this.

-### 1. Manual mutations
+### 1. Local mutations

-Fetch data once and rather manually apply mutations to the data, where server mutations is a background process.
+Fetch data once and rather manually apply local mutations to the data, where server mutations is a background process.

 ```ts
 const createData = (backend) => {